afhpayne/slackutils/README.md

 The goal of Slackutils is to make working with slackbuilds easier.

 #### There are two utilities -- slackstack and slackgrab
+If both programs are executable and in the same directory, slackstack.py will automatically call slackgrab.py when it's time to download tarballs.<br />

 #### Slackstack:<br />
 Uses a local clone of the slackbuilds.org git repository <br />